 Articles describing empirical research are the primary presentation mode of communication in OpenPhysio.
 These articles include studies where authors have gathered data directly and are considered to be primary research.

-These would describe interesting innovations in the classroom or clinical context.
-For example, when a teacher attempts something new and records the outcome.
-While this is usually low level research with minimal theory and small samples, case studies may contain interesting insights to innovations in practice.
+These are relatively small case studies with limited findings that nonetheless describe interesting innovations in the classroom or clinical context.
+While this is usually low level research with minimal theory and small samples, these kinds of reports may contain interesting insights to innovations in practice.

 While book reviews are not generally considered for publication, we would be interested in book reviews that adopt a critical and scholarly stance.
 These reviews should not only summarise the book but also integrate the review with other literature to support the critique.